MaloMn/SudokuSolver/README.md

 # SudokuSolver

 This is a Sudoku solver.
-It solves a given Sudoku by trying each possibility until one works.

 | | | | | | | | | |
 |-|-|-|-|-|-|-|-|-|